We don't

 We've made the mistakes already.

 We've shipped products that didn't ship.
 We've raised rounds that didn't close.
 We've hired execs we shouldn't have hired and held on to ones we should have let go.
-We've had pricing experiments tank conversion.
+We've run pricing experiments that kill win rates.
 We've had the EU regulator call.

 That's the experience we bring.
-Not a McKinsey deck, not a financial model — scar tissue.
-We've learned the hard way what it takes to build companies in the Nordics, and our portfolio gets the benefit without paying the tuition.
+Not a fancy power point deck, not a financial model - scar tissue.
+We've learned the hard way what it takes to build companies, and our portfolio gets the benefit.

 Founders we work with hear the same thing on day one: we'll be honest, we'll be available, and we'll never make a decision behind your back.
 The relationship is the product.
 Everything else follows.